MichaelSchneeberger/do-notation/README.md

-# Donotation
+# Do-notation

-Donotation is a Python package that introduces Haskell-like do notation using a Python decorator.
+Do-notation is a Python package that introduces Haskell-like do notation using a Python decorator.

 ## Features